btrose98/Client-Server-Network/README.md

 This was completed for the purposes of Assignment 1 for CEG 4188 - Higher Layer Network Protocols at the University of Ottawa.
 Assignment partner: Jason Smith, https://github.com/JasonSmith03

 The purpose of this assignment was to introduce us to socket programming API.
-The assignment was implemented using Python2.
+The assignment was implemented using Python2 and tested in a Linux terminal.
 Client-Server Network is a simple application that connects users over a network: a chat server.
 The chat server allows users to converse in different channels.
 Users can create and join channels; once a user is in a particular channel, all messages that he/she sends will be relayed to all other users in that channel.
 If a user joins or leaves a channel, all users in that existing channel are notified of the action.
 A user is only allowed to be in one channel at a time.

 Testing Notes: